Sahajahanur/FMCG-Data-Engineering-Project-with-Databricks/README.md

 Special thanks to Databricks for providing the free edition that makes this learning project accessible to everyone.

+Codebasics, Dhaval Patel and Hemanand Vadivel for the wonderful free course available in the YouTube.

 ---

 ## 📧 Contact